-5. Pass the Lieutenant Osvaldo Albarati Correctional Officer Self-Protection Act of 2015, a bill that would require the warden of each BOP-operated institution to provide a secure storage area located outside of the secure perimeter of that BOP-operated institution for personal firearms carried to and from work by BOP correctional officers and staff.
+4. Reintroduce and pass the Lieutenant Osvaldo Albarati Correctional Officer Self-Protection Act, a bill that would require the warden of each BOP-operated institution to provide a secure storage area located outside of the secure perimeter of that BOP-operated institution for personal firearms carried to and from work by BOP correctional officers and staff.